-A few years later, my experience became evermore as though I was a 'foreigner from the future,' observing the very development related phenomena that had already transpired in my once culturally vibrant hometown.
+A few years later, my experience became ever more as though I was a 'foreigner from the future,' observing the very development-related phenomena that had already transpired in my once culturally vibrant hometown.

-I vividly recall while doing research in an indigenous ethnic Karen village (not my primary case study area) what it felt like there to truly labor under the relentless Thailand sun.
-At day's end, I lied exhausted and sweaty upon the rock-hard floor of a bamboo-constructed house; all I wanted was a soft bed.
+I vividly recall, while doing research in an indigenous ethnic Karen village (not my primary case study area), what it felt like there to labor under the relentless Thailand sun.
+At day's end, I was lying there, exhausted and sweaty, upon the rock-hard floor of a bamboo-constructed house; all I wanted was a soft bed.
 The air was hot, muggy, and still.
 There was no electricity available to power a fan.
-There was no shower for soothing my skin, which was itching as a result of the ravenous mosquitos that had used me earlier as their pincushion.
+There was no shower for soothing my skin, which was itching because of the ravenous mosquitos that had used me earlier as their pincushions.

-I had finally after several years of field research come to the point of empathetic realization of why villagers, after generations of living a certain way, would exchange some of their traditional ways of life for some of the more life-easing convenience options available through modernity.
+Finally, after several years of field research, I came to the point of empathetic realization of why villagers, after generations of living a certain way, would exchange some of their traditional ways of life for more life-easing convenience options available through modernity.

-Yes; this positionality statement is a reflexive window into my background and worldview 'bias.'
-And oh how our worldviews can and often do change, our sharp-edged opinions smoothened, in proportion with travel-linked experiential understanding.
+Yes, this positionality statement is a reflexive window into my background and worldview 'bias.'
+And oh, how our worldviews can and often do change, our sharp-edged opinions smoothened in proportion with travel-linked experiential understanding.

-2.2 Theoretical Frameworks, and Some Aspects of Literature Review
+2.6.
+Theoretical Frameworks and Some Aspects of the Literature Review

-This multi-disciplinary study conjoins social capital building civil documentary journalism and storytelling with the academic lenses of environmental and social science.
-As tools for illustrating how changes in our environment impact relationships amongst ourselves and with our 'natural' world, I employ primarily two theoretical frameworks: 'ecosystem services,' and 'panarchy' theory.
+This multidisciplinary study conjoins social capital building civil documentary journalism and storytelling with the academic lenses of environmental and social science.
+As tools for illustrating how changes in our environment impact relationships among ourselves and with our 'natural' world, I employ primarily two theoretical frameworks: 'ecosystem services (ESS)' and 'panarchy' theory.

-Ecosystem services pertains to the necessities that "nature" - the plants, microorganisms, and animal communities interacting as a living unit ecosystem - provides for human benefit and well-being.
+ESS pertains to the necessities that "nature" - the plants, microorganisms, and animal communities interacting as a living unit ecosystem - provides for human benefit and well-being.
 This includes the food, water, wood, medicine, fibers, and other 'natural resources' required for our survival.
 Panarchy is about life: the four-phase cycle of birth, growth and maturation, death, and renewal.
 Life is initiated.
-It then grows, is maintained for a time period, ends, and becomes further part of Earth's holistic ecosystem; another cycle, perhaps in similar or different form, ensues.
-This process transpires simultaneously throughout our "natural" as well as our built environments and societal ecosystems.
+It then grows, is maintained for a period, ends, and becomes further part of Earth's holistic ecosystem; another cycle, perhaps in similar or different form, ensues.
+This process transpires simultaneously throughout our "natural" and our built environments and societal ecosystems.

-By overlaying and hence connecting the societal with the ecological in this way, I probe, unearth, and concretely bond notions of humans' intimate connection with each other, with our environment, and how changes in one aspect resultantly impacts the others.
+By overlaying and hence connecting the societal with the ecological in this way, I probe, unearth, and concretely bond notions of humans' inextricable connection with each other, with our environment, and how changes in one aspect resultantly impact the others.